apollographql/apollo-ios/docs/source/fetching/mutations.md

 - Upload data **not** using GraphQL, getting back either an identifier or URL for the uploaded data.
 - Send that received identifier or URL to your graph using GraphQL.

-If you'd still prefer to upload directly with Apollo, instructions follow.
+If you'd still prefer to upload directly with Apollo, continue reading.

 ### Uploading Directly With Apollo